demidenm/PyReliMRI/docs/install.rst

 If the installation is successful, you will see something along the lines of *Successfully installed PyReliMRI-1.0.0* in your terminal.

-Once the package is installed, you can import the `imgreliability` module using:
+Once the package is installed, you can import the `pyrelimri` module using:

 .. code-block:: python

-   import imgreliability
+   import pyrelimri

 Alternatively, you can load specific function from the available scripts.
 For example, if I am only interested in calculating the image similarity, I can load

 .. code-block:: python

-   from imgreliability import similarity
+   from pyrelimri import similarity

 Once the script is loaded, I can use the functions within the script to use it or what information is required for my project.